Skip to content

 Snaefellsnes Peninsula - 10 Incredible Reasons to Visit

 Stykkishólmur is said to be the largest town on the Snæfellsnes peninsula.
 It is a fishing town, and several boat trips run from Stykkishólmur to the wide Breiðafjörður fjord, such as the ferry Baldur that crosses Breiðafjörður to get to the Westfjords.
-On the way, the ferry has a stop at the quiet Flatey island, a favourite spot amongst many residents that is believed to be a hidden gem.
+On the way, the ferry stops at the quiet Flatey Island, a favourite spot amongst many residents that is believed to be a hidden gem.

 Stykkishólmur is another spot that has gained fame through film, although it was used to represent Nuuk in Greenland in The Secret Life of Walter Mitty.
 All the shots in this clip are taken in Stykkishólmur; however, the icebergs are artificial.

-Since Stykkishólmur is the biggest town in the area, it is your best chance to find grocery shops, restaurants, bakeries, and accommodations.
-Thus, if you’re staying a few days enjoying Snæfellsnes, you might want to buy food.
+Since Stykkishólmur is the biggest town in the area, it is the best place to find grocery shops, restaurants, bakeries, and accommodations.
+Thus, if you’re staying a few days and enjoying Snæfellsnes, you might want to buy food.

 • Raudfeldsgja Ravine

 It is a stunning ravine with a little waterfall inside.
-To reach the waterfall, you need to climb through the river and up some smaller waterfalls.
+To reach the waterfall, you must climb through the river and up some smaller waterfalls.
 You will be given a rope.

-It is also recommended to have warm and waterproof clothes as you will get cold and wet.
-Be ready with dry clothes to put on once you come back.
+It is also recommended to have warm and waterproof clothes, as you will get cold and wet.
+Be ready with dry clothes to put on once you return.
 It’s not a good idea to try to go canyoning during winter.

 You do not need to go canyoning to the waterfall; go as far as you feel secure and come back.
 Hiking up to the canyon from the parking lot is a lovely experience, and you will also have spectacular views over Faxaflói Bay towards Reykjavík.